Stack8/github-zenhub-sdk/README.md

 We follow [Semantic Versioning 2.0.0][semantic-versioning-2], as we do in most projects at ZIRO.

-The version can be found in the [gradle build file][gradle-build-file].
+The version can be found in `version.txt`.
+YOU MUST BUMP THE VERSION WHEN MAKING CODE CHANGES.

 We should follow the git-flow process as we do in other projects.